Co Founder of S.L.A.M.

 Eventually I was tested and classified as having Fibromyalgia.
 This is not so much a disease as a category of symptoms for which nobody knows the cause.
 Doctors seemed content with the diagnosis and I had to trust in their knowledge.
 I learned to live with it but becoming more crippled by severe pain and having no relief.
-My body struggled daily but my mind was determined to be an active and involved Mother of my two boys and wife to my husband.
+My body struggled daily but my mind was determined to be an active and involved Mother of my two boys, whom I gave birth to not knowing I had chronic Lyme disease.
 I constantly wondered what my future would be, living in so much physical pain.

 After a horseback riding accident in 1996 my body seemed to errupt and waken a beast that was within.
 I believe this event saved my life because I was forced to seek answers for a body that was no longer functioning properly.
 The stress and injury from the accident was all my disease needed to take complete hold and my life would never be the same.

 Years later I was diagnosed with Hypothyroidism and for a time I thought this was my answer.
 After finding a correct dose of thyroid medication the weight gain I couldn’t understand melted away and I felt less fatigued but still in terrible pain.
 Things could be worse; or so I thought.